-2. Figure 3: Simplified Geology map of the study area after Baker (1958) Ground and airborne magnetic methods d three digit displays of station, the absolute value of total magnetic field to a resolution of 0.1nT with accuracy of 0.5nT. the equipment is used in various field applications such as geological mapping, mining and location of magnetic materials.
-Geometrics 856 Proton Precession Magnetometer uses 9 D cell industrial grade batteries and it is connected to magnetic coils mounted on the pole for of the tectonic faults and their influence of the geothermal resources in Lake Magadi.
-Since it measures the magnetic field intensity of the Earth, the magnetics technique is capable of mapping subsurface structures such as faults, grabens, horsts and lithology.
-According to Jessell (2001), lithology controls magnetic properties through mineralogy, and sharp variation in rock properties generally coincides with lithological contacts.
-Generally, igneous and metamorphic rocks show significant magnetic properties while sedimentary rocks are mostly non-magnetic (Clark and Emerson, 1991).
+Ground and airborne magnetic methods were adopted to study the subsurface geometry of the tectonic faults and their influence of the geothermal resources in Lake Magadi.
+Since it measures the magnetic field intensity of the Earth, the magnetic technique is capable of mapping subsurface structures such as faults, grabens, horsts and lithology.
+According to Jessell (19), lithology controls magnetic properties through mineralogy, and sharp variation in rock properties generally coincides with lithological contacts.

+Generally, igneous and metamorphic rocks show significant magnetic properties while sedimentary rocks are mostly non-magnetic (20).